Skip to content

 They’re constantly projecting their own home movies onto other people’s behavior.
 They prescribe their own glasses for everyone with whom they interact.
 If they have a problem with someone—a son, a daughter, a spouse, an employee—their attitude is, “That person just doesn’t understand.”

 We’re filled with our own Tightness, our own autobiography.
 We want to be understood.
 Our conversations become collective monologues, and we never really understand what’s going on inside another human being.
 When another person speaks, we’re usually “listening” at one of four levels.
 We may be ignoring another person, not really listening at all.
 We may practice pretending.
 “Yeah.
 Uh-huh.
 Right.”
 We may practice selective listening, hearing only certain parts of the conversation.
 We often do this when we’re listening to the constant chatter of a preschool child.
 Or we may even practice attentive listening, paying attention and focusing energy on the words that are being said.
 But very few of us ever practice the fifth level, the highest form of listening, empathic listening.

-When I say empathic listening, I mean listening with intent to understand.
+When I say empathic listening, I mean listening with the intent to understand.